Want to improve your chances of landing a job? Lay out your resume correctly.

 Bullet points are a great way to make your document easily scannable.
 You can use them in the following areas:

-- Four to six bullet points for each job in your work experience section
+- Four to six bullet points for each job in your work experience section.

-- Listing your skills in your skills section
+- Listing your skills in your skills section.

 Ultimately, use bullet points whenever you need to break up the text to highlight key points.
+Just be mindful of the length of your bullet points.
+If your resume layout uses columns, longer bullet points can take up a lot of lines.

 Be mindful of length (no more than two pages)

-If you have fewer than five or six years of experience, your resume should be no longer than one page.
+If you have fewer than five years of experience, your resume should be no longer than one page.
 After that, you can consider adding a second page if you need more space for your accomplishments.

 In the end, never go longer than two pages.
-Prune more distant work experience or shorten your skills section — whatever you need to do (within reason) to get your resume to the appropriate length.
+Eliminate more distant work experience or shorten your skills section — whatever you need to do (within reason) to get your resume to the appropriate length.

 Resume layout examples in every style